 If you are living in Amsterdam, bring along your ID card or passport for a 50% discount on Mondays and Tuesdays.

 The Jaap Eden Ice Skating Rink, in the south-east of the city, is the largest skating centre in Amsterdam with an outdoor 400-meter rink, a beginner's corner and an indoor rink.
 The rink is equipped with lockers, showers and restaurants.
 It is also home to the Amstel Tijgers hockey team.

 The Gelderlandplein, in the south of Amsterdam, has a small family-friendly pop-up rink in the Gelderland shopping centre.
 There are chairs and stability penguins for small children to push and, because it's indoors, it's nice and warm.
 You can buy coffee at the nearby Coffee Company.
-The rink is open from mid-October 2018 till early March 2019.
+The rink is open from 9 October 2019 until 1 March 2020.

 Once you are done skating, treat yourself with a hot cup of cocoa, some poffertjes and a thick pea soup.
 These typical Dutch treats are served close to the rinks and perfectly compliment the fun you had on ice!

 This article has been compiled from the recommendations of our members on the Amsterdam Mamas Facebook group and has been updated for winter 2018-2019.
 The information is current as of the date of publication.